Stuffed Bunny Pattern {With Crochet Overalls}

 - Stitch up the side seams and the inner leg seams of the shorts/overalls.

-If you enjoyed making the toy bunny, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making the bunny knitted toy, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

 I’d love to see your work.